lishang-stats/csgc/README.md

 #> falling back to 'lpSolveAPI'.
 This should be fine unless the sample size and/or
 #> the number of parameters is very big.
 #> Optimizing with step length 1.0000.
-#> The log-likelihood improved by 0.6851.
+#> The log-likelihood improved by 0.1044.
 #> Estimating equations are not within tolerance region.
 #> Iteration 2 of at most 60:
 #> Optimizing with step length 1.0000.
+#> The log-likelihood improved by 0.0149.
+#> Convergence test p-value: 0.2137.
+Not converged with 99% confidence; increasing sample size.
+#> Iteration 3 of at most 60:
+#> Optimizing with step length 1.0000.
+#> The log-likelihood improved by 0.0055.
+#> Convergence test p-value: 0.1013.
+Not converged with 99% confidence; increasing sample size.
+#> Iteration 4 of at most 60:
+#> Optimizing with step length 1.0000.
-#> The log-likelihood improved by 0.0321.
+#> The log-likelihood improved by 0.0086.
-#> Convergence test p-value: 0.0007.
+#> Convergence test p-value: 0.0004.
 Converged with 99% confidence.
 #> Finished MCMLE.
 #> Evaluating log-likelihood at the estimate.
 Fitting the dyad-independent submodel...
 #> Bridging between the dyad-independent submodel and the full model...